Mrcolgate2024/Stashly_BE/ARCHITECTURE.md

 7. Portfolio and fund agents access Figi API for sector data
 8. All agents are traced through Langsmith for monitoring
 9. Results are aggregated and returned to the user
-10. Research system can be called for in-depth analysis
+10. Research agent can be called for in-depth analysis with AI analysts
 11. All agents can access relevant external APIs and knowledge base
 12. Infrastructure components handle deployment, security, and scaling